Otmanraad/auto-aldi-talk/README.md

 ```

+**Done**

+## Contributers

+Me, and ChatGPT. and orginaly it was Deepseek who helped me bit,(it didnt only made thing worse for me) but after ChatGPT4-Plus came out, it was soo good that I ask it about pywebview
+to try salvage my code instead it just remade the whole project,
+I was using pywebview, and no matter what I did I couldn't get it to work the way I wanted,
+but after Asking it it made me a whole new thing with Playwright, so spaical thanks to ChatGPT4, 50% to 60% was just ChatGPT4 so
+Thanks alot ChatGPT4.

+## Info

-If you want to auto run it and never think again you can use Oracle Cloud, free tier, is really good and I got it working
+If you want to auto run it and never think again you can use Oracle Cloud, free tier, is really good and I got it working,
-and I havn#t vistied the website in a long time,
-just to inform you they change it quit a bit last time i had something working and they changed their API and backend
-so if they change again it will break again

-Either way this was mostly AI so I wanna  Thanks ChatGPT, at this point I lost what I made and what ChatGPT made I just give it and
-it just give me the best code, Playwright was ChatGPT Idea, I used pywebview, and lets just say I cloudn't make it work sadly, then
-I used ChatGPT and boof it fixed everything.....
+without any problem on the x86 AMD free model, you can also use other free models as well or use paid one, is your choice

+just to inform you, they always change the backend ALID-TALK. so it may break again, so just wait for me to fix it, you can also open a issue

-Feel free to fork and contribute Suggestions, bug reports, are welcome.
+Feel free to fork and contribute Suggestions, bug reports, are welcome, Thanks alot for using my project Don't forget to star.

-This project was made with the help of Deepseek and ChatGPT, Hopefully you won't hate me for it.
-I used Deepseek last time and as you may know its trash compered to ChatGPT at this point,
-To clarify I remade the project and added automation, but it kept breaking so I never published it

-At this Point more then 80% are made by AI, mostly ChatGPT Plus, it got Really Good,
-This is update cause last time I didnt update the Gitlab repo cause Aldi-Talk Changed alot of stuff, and I had to remake stuff alot of times